About the Exhibition

 REGISTER

-Opening Lecture: Guest Curator Juanita Sunday, with spoken word performance by Lauren Horn
+Opening Conversation: Guest Curator Juanita Sunday and niko w. okoro, with performance by Lauren Horn

 Friday, September 20, 5:30 p.m.